 Change since 2014

-Has new revolving-door policy for public-sector hires, to mitigate risks of conflicts of interest following recruitment from the public sector.
+Has new policy for mitigating risks of conflicts of interest following recruitment from the public sector.

 Was found to have breached laws and codes related to corruption and unethical marketing multiple times, including a breach of criminal law in China for bribery.

 Has made progress toward four specific R&D commitments, and toward one to improve clinical trial data transparency.

 Has multiple new R&D IP-sharing agreements (via WIPO Re:Search).

 Signed the Declaration by the Pharmaceutical, Biotechnology and Diagnostics Industries on Combating Antimicrobial Resistance.